Huppert's Conjecture for finite simple exceptional groups of Lie type: Preliminaries

-To verify Step 3 for classical groups, we will need the following result. \begin{prob} Let $G$ be a finite perfect group and let $M$ be a minimal normal elementary abelian subgroup of $G$ such that $G/M$ is a finite simple classical group.
-If $C_G(M)=M$, then $G$ has an irreducible character $\chi$ such that $\chi(1)$ divides no character degree of $G/M.$ \end{prob} It is even possible that $b(G)>b(G/M)$ in the above situation.
-To finish Step $3$, we still need to show that if $L$ is a quasisimple group with $L/Z(L)$ a finite simple classical group, then some character degree of $L$ divides no degree of $L/Z(L)$.
+To verify Step 3 for finite simple classical groups, we need the following result. \begin{prob} Let $G$ be a finite perfect group and let $M$ be a minimal normal elementary abelian subgroup of $G$ such that $G/M$ is a finite simple classical group.
+If $C_G(M)=M$, then $G$ has an irreducible character $\chi$ such that $\chi(1)$ divides no character degree of $G/M.$ \end{prob} It is possible that $b(G)>b(G/M)$ in the above situation.
+To finish Step $3$, we need to show that if $L$ is a finite quasi-simple group with $L/Z(L)$ a finite simple classical group, then some character degree of $L$ divides no character degree of $L/Z(L)$.

 Finally, we need the following result due to Zsigmondy. \begin{lemma}\emph{(\cite[Theorems ~5.2.14,~5.2.15]{KL}).} Let $q$ and $n$ be integers with $q\geq 2,$ and $n\geq 3.$ Suppose that $(q,n)\neq (2,6).$ Then $q^n-1$ has a prime divisor $\ell$ such that $\ell\equiv 1$ \emph{(mod $n$)} and $\ell$ does not divide $q^k-1$ for any $k<n.$ Moreover if $\ell\mid q^k-1$ for some integer $k,$ then $n\mid k.$ \end{lemma}